Sanderling Ventures

 Series A in 2009

-Axikin Pharmaceuticals, Inc. is a biopharmaceutical company based in San Diego, California, dedicated to the development and commercialization of small molecule therapeutics targeting respiratory, inflammatory, and autoimmune diseases.
-Founded in 2008, Axikin focuses on innovative treatments for conditions such as asthma, chronic obstructive pulmonary disease (COPD), inflammatory dermatoses, inflammatory bowel disease, and rheumatoid arthritis.
-The company's efforts include the development of novel therapeutics that aim to enhance treatment options for severe respiratory disorders and reduce inflammation.
-Axikin was established as a spin-off from Actimis Pharmaceuticals and continues to strive for advancements in healthcare solutions for complex diseases.
+Axikin Pharmaceuticals, Inc., a privately held biopharmaceutical company based in San Diego, California, specializes in developing and commercializing small molecule therapeutics for severe respiratory, inflammatory, and autoimmune diseases.
+Founded in 2008 as a spin-out from Actimis Pharmaceuticals, the company focuses on conditions such as asthma, chronic obstructive pulmonary disease (COPD), inflammatory dermatoses, inflammatory bowel disease, and rheumatoid arthritis.
+Axikin's platform includes novel therapeutics designed to address allergic respiratory disorders and inflammation associated with COPD.

 CalciMedica